robstave/angular2-training/session-five/page1.md

 functions, which means your not changing the data and there are no side effects (doesn't matter if you do it on a tuesday or 4 times in a row).
 Just like a regular math function.

+Finally, they are lazy.
+You can set up a stream, but nothing happens unless you subcribe.

 Here is a super simple example:
 (note, Im using jsBin for this)